mapcraftlabs/mapcraft_docs/configuration/themes.md

-# MapCraft API: Theming
+# MapCraft Configuration: Theme object

-The `themes` API endpoint is used to create, update and delete themes.
-Layers should be configured one at a time, using separate requests.
-This endpoint accepts a JSON payload with a well-defined structure, ensuring that only valid themes will be processed.

-## Endpoint

--	URL: `/layer/{{PROJECT_ID}}/{{LAYER_ID}}/themes`
--	Method: `POST`
--	Content-Type: `application/json`

-## Theme scale types
+The `theme` object is used to configure how the MapCraft themes (colors) an attribute on the map.

 ### Common attributes (all scale types)
   - **scaleType**: string (required)